Standing as a candidate

 Standing as a candidate: list system

-You can stand as a candidate for the University Council and the Faculty Councils of Humanities, Law, Social Sciences and Science in two ways:
+You can stand as a candidate for the University Council and the Faculty Councils of Humanities (students), Law, Social Sciences and Science in two ways:

 Standing as a candidate: candidate system

-You can stand as a candidate for the Faculty Councils of Archeology, Governance and Global Affairs, Humanities (staff members), the LUMC Student Council and the Employee Councils by proceeding as follows: apply by filling in the application form and signing the accompanying statement (Dutch only).
-Part of the candidacy is the support of at least five eligible voters.
-Both completed forms are submitted simultaneously to the concerning Polling Station.
+You can stand as a candidate for the Faculty Councils of Archeology, Governance and Global Affairs, Humanities (staff members), the LUMC Student Council and the Employee Councils.
+Apply by completing the application form (Dutch only).

 Decision polling stations